Writings for the drawer

 This season consists of 10 GPs, which are:

-Internet of Things GP Group project Got a team and picked topic
+Internet of Things GP Group project Passed

-Business Inteligence GP Individual project Haven't started yet.
+Business Intelligence GP Individual project Passed

-Data Mining GP Group project Got a team and a topic
+Data Mining GP Group project Passed

-Data modelling GP Individual project Haven't started yet.
+Data modelling GP Individual project Passed

 Now my main project, my car this season, is the thesis.
 I need to have 30 pages done by the end of November.
 40-50 by December, and finish it somewhere between 60-80 by March.
+I am 1/3 of the way there.
+I really pushed through and I do believe I can hand in 2/3 of my thesis by the end of January.
+I still need to have it done by late March, meaning at least 60 pages of text, with all the technical stuff like formatting of the text, the citations and stuff like that.

 0 60 80

-Progress: 12 / 80
+Progress: 44 / 60

 To reach my goal I need both strategy and discipline.
 The strategy contains: